 - SOLUTION: associates receive messaging regarding the hotline and manager support options.
 These points are added to back of house signage.

-- Continued Reinforcement: what is the critical, need-to-know information for this topic, and how can we help associates best retain this information long-term?
+- Reinforcement: what is the critical, need-to-know information for this topic, and how can we help associates best retain this information long-term?

 - FINDING: common indicators of potential theft for both customers and employees are important but only covered during onboarding and not often used on the job